Student Affairs Office

 Career Planning, Internship, and Placement Services

-Students are encouraged to use the services provided by and available in the Career Center located in the Student Affairs Office in Cyr Hall.
+Students are encouraged to use the services provided through the Career Service Office.
 These services include occupational interest inventories (O*Net), a career information library and resource center, and other helpful information and materials.
 Resume, Cover Letter, and Interviewing workshops are available throughout the school year to help students become familiar with different formats and styles employers expect to receive from college graduates.

 The UMFK LinkedIn page keeps students up to date on current job openings and volunteer opportunities; along with career preparation tips, upcoming activities and events.
 In addition, the Career Office hosts an annual Career Week when employers and professionals come to campus and engage with the students.
 There are various events such as the Annual Resume Writing Contest, Mock Interviews and a Networking event.

 In partnership with the University of Maine, UMFK students have access to the CareerLink database and you are automatically enrolled in this free service just watch your email for details on how to set up your account.
 CareerLink for a University of Maine at Fort Kent student is primarily used for searching for internships, summer jobs, and full-time careers after you graduate.
 There are so many opportunities to explore!

 A student’s learning experiences extend beyond the classroom.
 The Student Employment Program at the University of Maine at Fort Kent is designed to offer students the opportunity to develop beneficial work experience while attending classes.
 Students can contribute to their education fund, while learning skills that will benefit them in both the classroom and beyond.

 Each year approximately 200 students are employed through the Student Employment Program.
 On-campus departments/offices hire students to work throughout the academic year and summer.
 We require supervisors and students to be aware of their responsibilities and encourage them to be active in making the employment experience a positive one.